RamR3R/InterviewAuto/README.md

 ﻿# InterviewAuto

+# How to use
+1. Clone the repo
+2. run npm install
+3. For Front-end :  cd front-end npm run start
+4. For Back-end Server : cd Backend npm run server

 # Introduction
 Welcome to our cutting-edge Auto Interview Website powered by OpenAI! 🚀 Are you tired of traditional job interview processes?
 Do you wish there was a more efficient and convenient way to conduct interviews?
 Look no further!
 Our platform harnesses the power of artificial intelligence to revolutionize the interview experience for both candidates and employers.